Visiting someone at the end of their life during coronavirus

 For most people, it is important to spend time with someone nearing the end of their life as it gives them a chance to say important things, and to say goodbye.

-If you don’t live with the person with pancreatic cancer, you can still visit them if they are reaching the end of their life if you live in England, Wales and Northern Ireland.
-In Scotland, there are different restrictions on who you can see, depending on the protection level for the area you live in.
+If you don’t live with the person with pancreatic cancer, you can still visit them if they are reaching the end of their life.
+Hospitals, hospices and care homes will have different rules, so check with them about visiting.
+Marie Curie has more information about visiting someone towards the end of their life.

 Take care to follow precautions to protect your loved one when you visit.
 Make sure you wash your hands carefully when you arrive, and regularly while you are there.
 Avoid touching your face, and cough or sneeze into a tissue or your sleeve.